AqwamCreates/DataPredict/docs/TermsAndConditionsOnTheEventOfTheOriginalCreatorsDeath.md

   * The revived Original Creator must have the ability to think and interact with the environment without any external interference, except in cases for support.

   * One of the countries have any laws that are favourable towards replicates of "Original Identity".
-In the absence of such laws for a specific country, the majority of population agreeing to replicates of "Original Identity" can be a placeholder to that country's law.
+In the absence of such laws for a specific country, the majority of of the country's population agreeing to replicates of "Original Identity" can be a placeholder to that country's law.

 * If all conditions are met under this section, then the Cloned Identity are given the same rights and conditions as the "Beneficiary".